ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 All of the modules that ship with Ansible fall into this category.

 New-style modules have the arguments to the module embedded inside of them in some manner.
-Non-new-style modules have to copy a separate file over to the managed node which is less efficient as it requires two over-the-wire connections instead of only one.
+Non-new-style modules must copy a separate file over to the managed node, which is less efficient as it requires two over-the-wire connections instead of only one.

 .. _flow_python_modules: